SquilliamX/Foundry-Defi-Stablecoin/notes.md

 #### Handler Based Fuzz Testing (Advanced Fuzzing) Notes
 link: ` book.getfoundry.sh/forge/invariant-testing `

+Note: Sometimes when fuzz testing, the system will continue to show the results of old tests.
+Run `forge clean` from time to time when fuzz testing.
+There will be warnings that show up as well.

 Protocols will have so many many different random intricacies that we want to narrow down the random call so that we have a higher likelihood of getting and catching errors/exploits/vulnerabilities/bugs.

 In Open Based testing, it calls any functions in the contract in any order.